Monkeypox

-Monkeypox (hMPXV) is a rare disease caused by infection with a virus similar to, but milder than, smallpox.
-Most university students are at very low risk of contracting monkeypox; however, we encourage students to be aware of how to protect themselves and others.
-Although anyone can be infected by the Monkeypox virus, gay, bisexual, and other men who have sex with men are disproportionately affected by the current monkeypox outbreak.
+Mpox (Monkeypox/ hMPXV) is a rare disease caused by infection with a virus similar to, but milder than smallpox.
+Most university students are at very low risk of contracting Mpox; however, we encourage students to be aware of how to protect themselves and others.
+Although anyone can be infected by the Mpox virus, gay, bisexual, and other men who have sex with men are disproportionately affected by the recent Mpox outbreak.

-The Health Center offers comprehensive medical care for symptoms of Monkeypox including testing.
+The Student Health Center offers comprehensive medical care for symptoms of Mpox including testing.
 Please call 503.943.7134 to schedule an appointment.

 Symptoms